BestTimesToVisit.com Logo

 food

 Don't leave Lapland without trying reindeer!
-Whether it's smoked reindeer (poronkäristys) served with mashed potatoes or reindeer jerky, it's a local delicacy.
-Also, keep an eye out for cloudberries (lakka) – they make delicious jams and liqueurs.
+Whether it's in a stew (poronkäristys) or smoked, it's a local delicacy.
+Also, keep an eye out for cloudberries (lakka) – they're a unique Arctic berry often found in jams and desserts.
+Many restaurants offer tasting menus that showcase these local flavors.

 safety